kosl/ihipp-examples/docs/week4.md

 ### Calling MPI inside of OMP MASTER

 If we would like to do communication, then it is usually best to do OMP master thread.
 This ensures that only one thread communicates with the MPI.
 However, we will still need to do some synchronization.
-As we learnt in the previous weeks about synchronization that sometimes in parallel programming, when dealing with multiple threads running in parallel, we want to pause the execution of threads and instead run only one thread at the time.
+As we learnt in the previous Chapters about synchronization that sometimes in parallel programming, when dealing with multiple threads running in parallel, we want to pause the execution of threads and instead run only one thread at the time.
 Synchronization means that whenever we do MPI, all threads will need to stop at some point and do the barrier.

 In OpenMP the MPI is called inside of a parallel region, with “OMP MASTER”.
 It requires MPI_THREAD_FUNNELED, and we saw in the previous subsection this implies that only master thread will make MPI calls.
 However we need to be aware that there isn’t any synchronization with “OMP MASTER”!
 There is no implicit barrier in the master workshare construct.
 Therefore, with the “OMP BARRIER” is necessary to guarantee, that data or buffer space from/for other threads is available before/after the MPI call!
 The barrier is necessary to prevent data races.